stonybrook-lin539/main/source/main/04_universals/05_pcc.md

 In contrast to person syncretism, the PCC doesn't care about individual person values, it cares about their combinations.

 We can represent the combination of two person features $x$ and $y$ as a pair $\tuple{x, y}$.
-As a convention, the first component of the pair will indicate the row in the corresponding table, the second the column.
+In contrast to sets, these pairs are ordered: the first component of the pair will indicate the row in the corresponding table, the second the column.
 So the pairs first give the IO person, then the DO person.

 ::: example